Package Leaflet: Information for the User

 See also the information under the heading "Do not take Dabonal".

-In all these cases, inform your doctor as you may need to adjust your dose or discontinue Dabonal or monitor your potassium levels in the blood.
-If you have diabetes and are taking oral antidiabetic medications or insulin, you should closely monitor your blood glucose levels, especially during the first month of treatment with Dabonal.
+In all these cases, inform your doctor, as you may need to adjust the dose or discontinue medication with Dabonal or monitor your potassium levels in the blood.
+If you have diabetes and are taking oral antidiabetics or insulin, you should closely monitor your blood glucose levels, especially during the first month of treatment with Dabonal.

 Before undergoing surgery or anesthesia (even at the dentist's office), inform your doctor or dentist that you are taking Dabonal, as there may be a sudden drop in blood pressure associated with anesthesia.

-You should be aware that Dabonal is less effective in lowering blood pressure in black patients than in patients who are not black.
+You should be aware that Dabonal lowers blood pressure in black patients less effectively than in non-black patients.

-Inform your doctor if you think you may be pregnant.
-Dabonal is not recommended at the beginning of pregnancy and should not be used if you are more than 3 months pregnant, as it can cause serious harm to your baby if used during this period (see Pregnancy section).
+You must inform your doctor if you think you are pregnant (or might be).
+Normally, your doctor will advise you to stop taking Dabonal before you become pregnant or as soon as you know you are pregnant and will advise you to take a different medication instead of Dabonal.
+Dabonal is not recommended at the start of pregnancy and should not be used if you are more than 3 months pregnant, as it can cause serious harm to your baby if used from the third month of pregnancy onwards.

-Certain medications may interact with Dabonal; your doctor may need to adjust your dose and/or take other precautions, or discontinue one of them.
+Certain medicines may interact with Dabonal; your doctor may need to modify your dose and/or take other precautions or discontinue treatment with some of them.

 Taking Dabonal with food, drinks, and alcohol: